DonaldFoss/lzwgc/README.md

 ## Overview

 LZW-GC is a variation on the popular [LZW](http://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Welch) algorithm, with intention to make it much more adaptive to large inputs and long-running streams.

-LZW is very optimistic about learning patterns, and tends to add a lot of useless patterns to the dictionary.
-Then, it stops adding anything.
+LZW is very optimistic about recording patterns, and tends to add a lot of useless patterns to its finite dictionary.
+Upon filling the dictionary, it stops recording anything.
 Incremental garbage-collection (GC) of the more useless patterns will at least allow us to make much more efficient use of a fixed-size dictionary, and also allow us to adapt to changing patterns common to large archives.

         typedef int token_t;